-Date: Type of outbreak and your involvement: Status: General pandemic (H1N1) 2009 activities 28.4 5.5.09 Worked as a liaison between laboratory and epidemiologists at the Emergency Operations Centre of Cfl.
-Completed Adviced epidemiologists and local health protection units on e.g. sampling, specimen materials, storage and transportation of specimens, timing of sampling, turnaround time, logistics, subtyping, antibody kinetics, and effect of previous immunity to the tests, testing of recovered cases Helped in composing information for the public concerning laboratory tests.
+Date: Type of outbreak and your involvement: Status: 28.45.5.09 General pandemic (H1N1) 2009 activities Worked as a liaison between laboratory and epidemiologists at the Emergency Operations Centre Completed of Cf1.
+Adviced epidemiologists and local health protection units on e.g. sampling, specimen materials, storage and transportation of specimens, timing of sampling, turnaround time, logistics, subtyping, antibody kinetics, and effect of previous immunity to the tests, testing of recovered cases Helped in composing information for the public concerning laboratory tests.
 Picked video footage filmed in the lab for national television channels.
 Adviced on laboratory safety issues and containment level.
 Adviced attending physicians of confirmed cases on required futher specimens Participated in writing Q&A for regional laboratories 6.5.2009 Wrote an overview of currently available Influenza A/H1N1 Virus Biosafety Guidelines for Laboratories.
 This functioned as a background material for the discussions between the CfI and the Health and Safety Executive (HSE) on laboratory safety issues regarding H1N1.
 Completed 7.5.2009 Wrote an overview of currently available data on clinical manifestations and complications associated with Influenza A/H1N1 virus.
-Completed May-July 2009 Pandemic(H1N1)2009OutbreakinvestigationinaschoolinLondon:observational descriptive study (with Laurence)•Data collection•Data cleaning•Data analysis•Preliminary epidemiological report•Final report•Journal article manuscript Completed Completed 12.5.2009 Completed Completed Published 1/2010 15.10.2009 Preparation of generic protocol for possible future H1N1 school outbreaks in the UK, including serosurveys.
+Completed May-July 2009 Pandemic (H1N1) 2009 Outbreak investigation in a school in London: observational descriptive study (with Laurence) Completed Data collectionData cleaning Completed

+15.10.2009 Preparation of generic protocol for possible future H1N1 school outbreaks in the UK, including serosurveys.
 Completed

+Journal article manuscript Published 1/2010

+Final report Completed

+Preliminary epidemiological report Completed

+Data analysis Completed 12.5.2009